With all of the uncertainty caused by COVID-19, it can be difficult to look 10 days into the future, let alone 10-plus years.

 But before shovels can hit the ground for construction, a lot of technical analysis and engineering design work must be done.

-This helps to inform the analyses in the Draft Environmental Impact Statement (Draft EIS), anticipated to be released Spring of next year for public review and comment.
+This helps to inform the analyses in the Draft Environmental Impact Statement (Draft EIS), anticipated to be released soon for public review and comment.

 All major construction activities require subsurface explorations to better understand the environmental conditions.

 Here at the Platform, we were able to check in with one of our geotechnical and environmental consultants – Robert "Red" Robinson – to drill down on the details of the work.

 Robinson is the Senior Vice President and Director of Underground Services (how cool is that title?!) for Shannon & Wilson Inc., and has been involved in almost every major tunnel project in Seattle for the past 40 years.

 "I enjoy my job because I become a historian," he said.
 "And we learn after each job how to make the next one better."

 For the new 3.3-mile downtown tunnel, we need to have a better understanding of what’s underground in terms of groundwater levels, soil conditions, boulders, existing infrastructure and more.

 Robinson said crews have to work around a "forest of steel tiebacks and utilities" – and the work is challenging already because of the highly variable ground conditions in Seattle.
 In any given area, there can be clay, sand, gravel, silt, glacial till, or a combination.

 "The contractor, to build the downtown tunnel, has to know the nature and behavior of the different soils – some are highly abrasive to the steel tunnel boring machines and some of the clayey soils are very sticky and tend to clog the rotating cutterhead, and yet other soils may behave like quicksand if not dewatered, grouted, or in some cases frozen," he said.

 His team is currently putting together a geological profile based on new and old borings along the potential tunnel alignments.